mwagaine/DataPortfolio/Data Engineering projects/2. CDC pipeline/README.md

 </ul>

-<ins>Lambda function and Glue job</ins>
+### <ins>Lambda and Glue</ins>
 <br>
-The final part of the CDC pipeline to writing data from the S3 bucket to the target MySQL database.
+The final part of the CDC pipeline involves writing data from the S3 bucket to the target MySQL database.
+Any time data enters the S3 bucket, this triggers a Lambda function that extracts the location of the file.
+This is then invokes a Glue job which uses this information to read in this file, make any changes, before writing it to MySQL.

 Whenever new data or files enter the S3 bucket, this triggers the Lambda function to extract the filepath and location of the data within the bucket.
 Once extracted, this invokes the Glue job which uses this information to read, and write this to the target database.

 Set-up for both the Lambda function and Glue job will take place later on in the project within their respective scripts.

-<ins>CloudWatch</ins>
+### <ins>CloudWatch</ins>
 <br>
 This is a handy monitoring service that stores logs and metrics of each job that’s being run within AWS.
-This is great for debugging as you’ll be able to check why and how any Lambda functions or Glue jobs may have failed.
+This is great for debugging as you’ll be able to check why and how your Lambda function or Glue job may have failed.

-<ins>CloudWatch</ins>
+You won't need to set these up now, further details will be revealed as you through the project files in the correct order.

+### <ins>IAM (Identity and Access Management)</ins>
 <br>
-You would have noticed the use.
-IAM (I Management) is a service that.
-It is.
-So.

-This is a handy monitoring service that stores logs and metrics of each job that’s being run within AWS.
-This is great for debugging as you’ll be able to check why and how any Lambda functions or Glue jobs may have failed.
+At the beginning of some of these previous AWS set-ups, you would have noticed IAM being involed.
+In IAM, you can create roles that you can assign to an AWS service, giving it permission to access other services so that it can perform their tasks.

+That's why, for instance, you create roles that you can assign to different services which